What Is It?

-Type O: This is the first blood type, the oldest of humanity.
-On his website, D'Adamo describes the type O ancestral prototype as "a canny, aggressive predator."
+D'Adamo says quick fight-or-flight responses are caused by having type O blood because this ancestral blood type is finely tuned to respond to the stresses of ancient times.
 According to the diet plan, people with this blood type will benefit from a high-protein diet of lean meats and fish, limited grains and breads, and intense exercise.

-Type B: According to D'Adamo, this blood type possesses "potential for great malleability" and is associated with a flexible digestive system.
-Type B dieters can tolerate dairy products and can also enjoy meat and most produce.
-This plan restricts corn, wheat, lentils, tomatoes, and peanuts, while suggesting moderate exercise.
+D'Adamo traces the history of this blood type back to nomadic Asian peoples.
+He describes people with this type as being more genetically suited to thrive in varied conditions.
+As a result, he says type B dieters can tolerate dairy products and can also enjoy meat and most produce.
+This plan restricts corn, wheat, lentils, tomatoes, and peanuts.
+It suggests moderate exercise.

-The Blood Type Diet promises that it understands you as a "biochemical individual" and that changing your diet to foods that are determined to be beneficial for your blood type will lead to weight loss, increased energy, and lasting health.
+The blood type diet promises that it understands you as a "biochemical individual."
+It claims that changing your diet to be based on foods that are determined to be beneficial for your blood type will lead to weight loss, increased energy, and lasting health.
 The promise of this diet is less about weight loss and more about improved health, mental clarity, and resistance to disease.
 The plan offers individualized eating plans for better health.

-This diet plan is founded on a sound principle that every person is different when it comes to dieting.
-There is no caloric restriction on this diet, which means less chance of hunger pangs normally associated with dieting, but also may not produce much actual weight loss.
-And it does encourage a more active lifestyle of varying degrees of exercise (based on blood type).
-There also seems to be plenty of people who have reported having success on this diet plan, and D'Adamo's website has a wealth of information and support forums for those who are interested in exploring his approach.
+This diet plan emphasizes that every person is different when it comes to dieting, which is a sound foundation.
+There is no caloric restriction on this diet.
+This means less chance of the hunger pangs normally associated with dieting, but it may not produce much actual weight loss.
+It does encourage a more active lifestyle of varying degrees of exercise (based on blood type).
+There also seem to be plenty of people who have reported having success on this diet plan.
+D'Adamo's website has lots of information and support forums for those who are interested in exploring his approach.

-a specific diet for each blood type.
-Furthermore, limiting or restricting entire categories of foods is not recommended by most nutrition experts, nor is it easy to do for many dieters.
-And because of the individualized plans, this diet would be difficult for families or groups to try together because varying blood types would require different eating plans and exercise schedules.
+Another factor to consider is that most nutrition experts don’t recommend limiting or restricting entire categories of foods.
+It’s also not very easy or practical to do for many dieters.
+The individualized nature of this diet also means it would be difficult for families or groups to try together.
+Different blood types would require different eating plans and exercise programs.

-It all sounds very intriguing—being tied to our ancestors by tens of thousands of years of blood-type evolution.
-Browsing D'Adamo's website and reading through the basis and history behind the diet plan is fascinating.
-It's not hard to understand why people are drawn to this diet; it sounds really scientific.
-There have been plenty of smart people who question that science, and D'Adamo has even dedicated a section of his website to personally responding to several critics—pointing out apparent hidden motives for each critic, whether they are hawking a competing diet book of their own or just against alternative medicine altogether.
+The idea of being tied to our ancestors by tens of thousands of years of blood type evolution can sound very intriguing.
+It's easy to understand why people are drawn to this diet; it sounds really scientific.
+But there are plenty of smart people who question that science.
+D'Adamo has dedicated a section of his website to personally responding to several critics, pointing out apparent hidden motives for each critic, whether they are hawking a competing diet book of their own or just against alternative medicine altogether.
 There is also plenty of access to D'Adamo's own research on the site.

 While a section on D'Adamo's site labeled "Independent Scientific Evidence" would go a long way to quiet critics and help his cause, we really care more about how practical and healthy the diet plan is.
 We agree with D'Adamo that dieting is an individualistic process.
-But if the individual is a die-hard carnivore who happens to be blood type A, it doesn't seem practical to think that person will stick with a diet that eliminates meat.
-On the other hand, if that person were to cut back on meat, follow the recommended plan, and start to lose weight and feel better, there could be incentive to make long-term adjustments — science or no science.
+But if you are a die-hard carnivore who happens to be blood type A, it doesn't seem practical to think that you will stick with a diet that eliminates meat.
+On the other hand, if you were to cut back a little on meat, follow the recommended plan, and start to lose weight and feel better, there could be incentive to make long-term adjustments — science or no science.

-The point is that each person is different, whether it's blood type or, more importantly, personal preference.
-We don't recommend cutting out entire groups of foods.
-It leads to unbalanced nutrition and makes it harder to stay on the diet for an extended period.
-And although we aren't refuting it, we are wary of the scientific claims for this diet, given the lack of independent research.
-But if you are intrigued (understandably), talk to your doctor to see if the Blood Type Diet is safe for you and to figure out a practical approach to trying it out.
-If you get the nod, give yourself a trial period to see if the plan is effective for you, personally.
+Each person is unique, whether because of their blood type or, more importantly, their personal preferences.
+Nutritionists don't recommend cutting out entire groups of foods — that can lead to unbalanced nutrition and make it harder to stay on the diet for an extended period.
+Pay attention to the scientific claims for this diet, given the lack of independent research.
+But if you are intrigued, talk to your doctor or a dietitian to see if the blood type diet is safe for you.
+They can help you figure out a practical approach to trying it out.
+If you get the nod, give yourself a trial period to see if the plan is effective for you personally.